Bringing together criminal careers research and sentencing research

 Explaining guilty plea decisions

-A study testing a rational-choice plea decision framework, with Theodore Wilson (Albany), Matthew Kijowski, and Jacob Forston
+A study testing a rational-choice plea decision framework, with Theodore Wilson (Albany), Matthew Kijowski (Albany), and Jacob Forston (ASU)

 The measurement of risk inside and outside of the criminal justice system